 The holy book of the Tsarathustrians was not meant to measureonly with the Manichaean books.
-As will be seen, even among Jews, Christians, Gnostics and their contemporaryists, one can say throughout the ancient world, there was a need to definitively establish the documents of religion fundamental and civilisations based on them.
+As will be seen, even among Jews, Christians, Gnostics and their contemporaryists, one can say throughout the ancient world, there was a need to definitively establish the o f fundamental documents religion civilisations based on them.
 The codification of the Avesta was only one link in the chain of parallel initiatives that took place during the 3rd century AD.
-Even more important is the fact that not only did all these codifications take place within the space of a century, but that the very appearance of Zarathustra accompanied by a series of related and was simultaneous events.
+Even more important is the fact that not only did all these codifications take place within the space of a century, but that the very appearance of Zarathustra accompanied by a series of related and simultaneous events.
 At the forefront are the Hebrew prophets.